Many people practicing agriculture want maximum returns from their crops and livestock.

 Many manufacturers provide a warranty for their products.

-The netting can last over 12 years.
+The netting can last many years.

 And like many agriculture protection netting from EyouAgro, our netting comes with a 5- 8 year warranty.
 The warranty applies when set conditions are met.